 The student gains a thorough exposure to musical literature through extensive listening to examples of music by significant composers.
-Details of the lives of these composers are placed in historical perspective in reading and taped lectures.
+Details of the lives of these composers are placed in historical perspective.
 During the course a foundation is laid for a lifelong process of discovery and enjoyment of music.
 Student may not take both MUS 152 and MUS 220.
 Does not count toward music major or minor.
-(Offered on-line.)
+(Offered online.)